Is it OK to buy pounamu for yourself?

 But to understand why we believe this, what superstitions exist around pounamu, and where the common perception is that it’s bad luck to buy pounamu for yourself, let’s take a moment at the history of Aotearoa’s most precious stone.

 Pounamu - given its worth as an effective tool, and used in ceremonial situations, has long been highly regarded as taonga (treasure) - usually worn as jewellery after carved pieces had lost their efficacy as tools.
-Heirloom items increase in mana (prestige) as they are passed down through generations and the most valuable pieces are those that carry these rich histories within Iwi.
+Heirloom items increase in mana (prestige) as they are passed down through generations and the most valuable pieces are those that carry these rich histories within iwi.

 So, historically speaking, pounamu wasn’t carved to be worn as jewellery in the first instance.
 It was a mark of gratitude and a sign of manaakitanga (hospitality) between iwi and within whānau across Aotearoa.
 Modern day people’s attraction to this beautiful stone has meant it’s become a way of expressing connection to the land, and to its people.